 Many of us end up buying things impulsively when we see discounts.
 Over time, this usually leads to filling up our kitchen drawers and cabinets with items we rarely use.

 From pizza cutters to juicers, we all have tools we buy but never use or ones we use very rarely.

 The tools you use only in certain seasons (e.g., ice cream maker) can be stored in a self-storage facility, while the ones you never use may be better off in the hands of someone else.

 If you own an expensive juicer, you can try selling it on platforms like eBay as well.

 - If you have children, combine your efforts and make them select the toys they hardly use.
 Involve them in the decision making on whether to toss, giveaway or store.
 This will eliminate any element of surprise such as your child suddenly throwing a tantrum as they cannot locate their favorite toys.
 The remaining toys should be packed away neatly in a room.
 It also helps to teach children from a very early age to pack away their toys after using them.

-In summary, if it has been out of use for more than three months pack it away and keep it in storage if you feel you might need it in future.
+In summary, if it has been out of use for more than three months pack it away and keep it in your garage, although you may be looking to declutter your garage too, in which case, store at a local storage facility if you feel you might need it in future.
 An uncluttered home has a fresher smell and will do wonders for your state of mind.
 For your storage convenience, find the nearest storage_facility to keep all your valuables safe and well-maintained.